best-selling Kia heads to the top end of the SUV grid

 - Competitors better on fuel and tax

-So here’s the fourth version of the family-focused SUV, ushering in vast improvements in a number of areas to keep it competitive with accomplished rivals in the shape of the Nissan Qashqai, Renault Kadjar, Toyota RAV4, Honda CR-V and Mazda CX-5.
+So the fourth version of the family-focused SUV continueds this trend.
+It has ushered in vast improvements in a number of areas to keep it competitive with accomplished rivals in the shape of the Nissan Qashqai, Renault Kadjar, Toyota RAV4, Honda CR-V and Mazda CX-5.

 Vastly improved driving experience

 We were particularly impressed with the blend of ride comfort and handling (major chassis revisions and a new steering system help here) while the engine choices offer improved efficiency for those all-important lower running costs.

 There are four motors on offer – a pair each of petrols and diesels – along with six-speed manual, six-speed automatic and seven-speed twin-clutch DCT automatic gearboxes.